tunny17/React-Projects/README.md

-here's the link to the FAQ branch(FAQ branch)  -   https://tunny-reactprofileapp.netlify.app/
+here's the link to the FAQ test  -   https://tunny-reactprofileapp.netlify.app/ here's the link to the joke generator - https://tunnyjokegenerator.netlify.app/